If you’re a fan of Rand Paul, Ted Cruz, Marco Rubio, Scott Walker, Rush Limbaugh or (ironically) Barack Obama, this post is just for you!

 Everyone in the Garden State knows our property taxes are off-the-charts crazy high.
 But folks in the other forty-nine might not realize thatNew Jersey residents pay the highest property taxes in the nation.
 By far.
 My personal experience as a homeowner is not atypical.
 My mortgage is roughly $1,200 a month for a modestly-sized 1950s-era ranch house in Cherry Hill.
 Now consider this: my property taxes are even more each month than my actual mortgage.
 That’s right ladies and gentlemen!
 In New Jersey, most people send more money to the NJ treasury than we put towards our house note.

 Unbelievably, a $15,000 property tax bill is neither crass nor boastful.
 It’s actually sad and pathetic.
 And it’s typical for all New Jersey homeowners.
 Chris Christie will piss and moan that property taxes are everyone’s fault in but his own: local officials, the state legislature, his predecessors, etc. But the truth is, Chris Christie has governed New Jersey for four years, and each year our taxes have gone up.
 It’s math, baby.
-And if you’re a sticker for either math or taxes, it’s plain to see that Chris Christie’s stewardship of New Jersey’s property tax crises remains an abysmal, colossal failure.
+And if you’re a stickler for either math or taxes, it’s plain to see that Chris Christie’s stewardship of New Jersey’s property tax crises remains an abysmal, colossal failure.
 And if tax-happy bleeding-heart liberals are complaining, wait till the Tea Party purists in South Carolina and Texas catch wind.

 Other taxes have New Jersey residents bent over a barrel, as well.
 Taxes in unexpected places, in fact.